 React quickly while taking the time to think about it

-We then took the time to organize a two-week strategic sprint to gather the opinions and needs of all stakeholders: employees, customers, partners...
+"We then took the time to organize a two-week strategic sprint to gather the opinions and needs of all stakeholders: employees, customers, partners...
 This allowed us to identify, without any preconceived ideas, the new issues that Covid-19 has raised.
-In a way, it forced us to take a step back that the daily rush did not allow us".
+In a way, it forced us to take a step back that the daily rush did not allow us to".

 The new strategic axes

-In addition to this internal training, a great deal of work has been done to guide, explain and support customers, who are sometimes at a loss when faced with the challenges of these new issues.
+In addition to this internal training, a great deal of work has been done to guide, explain, and support customers, who are sometimes at a loss when faced with the challenges of these new issues.

-As you will have understood, the events industry in 2020 is a bit like the conquest of the West!
+The event planning industry in 2020 is a bit like the conquest of the West!

 In the majority of cases, the virtual event will remain a valuable but imperfect substitute.
-As a proof, 93% of French people say they "lack events" since the end of the lockdown.
+As proof, 93% of French people say they "lack events" since the end of the lockdown.
 The concept of zoom-fatigue has been born in the meantime...